JuliaPhysics/PeriodicTable.jl/README.md

 ### How it works?
 PeriodicTable.jl provides a Julia interface to a small database of element properties for all of the elements in the periodic table.
+In particular `PeriodicTable` exports a global variable called `elements`, which is a collection of
+`Element` data structures.

 ```julia
 julia> using PeriodicTable